 Overall, it’s the lack of stability that lets Matchbook down.
 Users have previously complained of balances showing at zero, bets being cancelled and a range of technical difficulties.

 BetDaq commission rates and offers

 Since the smaller players like Smarkets and Matchbook have entered the market trying to win business with discounted commissions of 1.5% BetDaq has lowered their commission rate from 3% to 2%.
-That's about as good as it's going to get from a major exchange like BetDaq.
-BetDaq do offer cash back and commission specials on certain events.
-Overall BetDaq's combination of brand, liquidity and 2% commission make them the clear winner when it comes to sports traders exchange betting.
+That’s about as good as it’s going to get from a major exchange like BetDaq.
+BetDaq does offer cash back and commission specials on certain events.
+Overall BetDaq’s combination of brand, liquidity and 2% commission make them the clear winner when it comes to sports traders exchange betting.

 Betdaq has been going all out to attract punters by offering lower commissions and boosting their welcome offer.
 The Betdaq commission rates are pretty decent, and you can even get your first months’ commission back as cash.